 Competition impacts every aspect of your life.
 It is an evolutionary and economic force that shapes our world.
 Its results are visible in the way species have adapted and which corporations have grown into global giants.

 Success is often a measure of your ability to maintain a competitive advantage.
 In economic activities ranging from your online website, your career or your business, competition will have an impact on your ability to earn “excess” profits.
 Basic economic theory shows that in a perfectly competitive market, competition from rivals will erode away any excess profits you earn.
+As a fresher to enhance your career requires skills with knowledge and many other things.
+Every minor details matters like your presentation skills, personality resumes and many more.
+And building a resume like a professional is the first step.
+Have a look on resume builder here for basic guidelines.
 The competition will copy products, services, ideas and techniques while also lowering their prices to take business away from you until they are barely profitable.
 If you are not able to compete successfully, all your profits will disappear and you will end up with losses.
 Many companies in the past learned this too late and discovered the hard way that profits can evaporate almost overnight.
 Without a wide moat, the enemy will scale the walls of your castle and plunder your treasuries when you start to earn too much profit.

 All is not lost.
 We know that there are highly successful and profitable people and businesses that have been that way for years.
 The key to their highly profitable endeavours is that they built moats around themselves to hold back competition.
 By building a wide moat, you can develop a sustainable competitive advantage that will allow you to earn oversized profits.